The government has confirmed that key reforms under the Renters’ Rights Act will take effect on 1 May 2026.

 What Will Change on 1 May 2026?

-1. Assured Shorthold Tenancies (ASTs) Will End
+1. Assured Shorthold Tenancies (ASTs) End

-From 1 May 2026, fixed-term Assured Shorthold Tenancies (ASTs) will convert into assured periodic tenancies.
+All fixed-term Assured Shorthold Tenancies (ASTs) will convert into assured periodic tenancies.

 -